Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

 spend much time at a low splitting level in the hope that no further splitting will be needed, or it can split quickly in the hope that the subproblems will be much easier to solve.

-% Two important flags controlling this behavior are
-% {ref}`-smt_initialSplitDepth` and {ref}`-mediumTimeout`.
-The first variant
-% ("lazy splitting", e.g., `-smt_initialSplitDepth` at its default of 0, and
-% `-mediumTimeout` at 30 seconds.) is weak when the shallow splits are too hard,
-% and time spent on them is wasted.
-The second variant ("eager splitting", e.g.
-% `-smt_initialSplitDepth` of 5 and `-mediumTimeout` at its default) is weak when
-% we end up with too many subproblems; note that the number of splits is
-% worst-case exponential in the splitting depth.

 The options on control flow splitting are described in more detail in the [corresponding section of the CLI